Igomes01/fabric-ai-skills-cumsumption/README.md

 2. Access `https://YOUR_USER.github.io/YOUR_REPO/`.
 3. Paste lines, compute metrics, optionally export results.

-> Because no server component runs, advanced or custom encodings beyond those bundled may degrade gracefully to fallback heuristics.
-For the **most reliable token counts, prefer the Python CLI.**
+> The web interface uses a simple character-based heuristic (length ÷ 4) for all tokenization, which is fast but not as accurate as proper tokenization.
+For the **most reliable token counts, prefer the Python CLI tools.**

 ---